 Note: This post contains affiliate links.
 Please see my disclosure policy.

-Children can and will learn without any fancy learning toys and I fully support the use of every day items for a child to experience hands-on learning.
-However, it can be a lot of fun for parents and kids to sit and play with quality learning toys.
+We know that children can, and will, learn without any fancy learning toys.
+And I fully support the use of every day items for a child to experience hands-on learning.
+However, there are also many wonderful toys available to purchase.

-Here are 10 Best Learning Toys for Preschoolers that parents love too!
+Here are the 10 Best Learning Toys for Preschoolers that also make great gifts:

-Learning Resources Super Sorting Pie– This is one of our favorite learning toys because it can be used in many different ways.
+This learning toy can be used in many different ways.
 The pieces are fruit-shaped and have different colors.
 The pie can be sorted by color, number or type.
 The fruit pieces can be used for doing patterning, sorting and pretend play on their own.
 The set also comes with large tweezers so your child can work on their fine motor skills.

-Melissa & Doug 60-Piece Standard Unit Blocks – This a wonderful set of wooden blocks that I wish I would have bought sooner.
-This is the type of set that can be used from very young all the way into the elementary years.
-Your child can build all types of things with the blocks, from a racetrack for their cars, to a zoo for their animals, or a house for their little dolls there are so many things for them to create.
+This a wonderful set of wooden blocks that can be used from very young all the way into the elementary years.
+Your child can build all types of things with the blocks.
+From a racetrack for their cars, to a zoo for their animals, or a house for their little dolls there are so many things for them to create.
 Additionally, the blocks are very sturdy and good quality, and come in a nice wooden box.
 The children can have as much fun figuring out how to fit all the pieces into the box as they do building things with them.
-Our children use these every week.